wp-plugins/zedity/readme.txt

 Option B (via FTP):

-1. Upload and unzip the "zedity.zip" file into your 'wp-content/plugins' directory
+1. Upload and unzip the "zedity.zip" file into your 'wp-content/plugins' directory.

-2. Activate the Zedity plugin (from your WordPress dashboard).
+2. Activate the Zedity plugin (from your WordPress dashboard) and you're good to go!

 == Frequently asked questions ==